LenShustek/sudoku/README.txt

 3 4 5 | 2 8 6 | 1 7 9
 There was 1 solution found with 0 guesses and 0 recursions of maximum depth 0.

-# This has 1 solution found with 12 guesses and 6-deep recursion.
+# This has 1 solution found after 12 guesses
 input board:
 2 6   | 7 1   |
 8 7   |       |   1